Reading Time: 23 minutes

 Upon receipt of the ESG rating, we then produce the client’s Annual Sustainability Report, to a length defined by the client’s engagement package (Bronze, Silver, Gold, Platinum).
 The costs for this substantial work phase are included in our pricing, and every client may review a model document.

-30.6 All software included:
+22.6 All software included:

-Our service includes all software license costs related to the provision of our service for the duration of the contract term.
+Our service includes all software license costs related to the minimum provision of our service for the duration of the contract term.
 This includes our own intellectual property, and the various software platforms we utilise in the performance of our work.

-30.8 Comparison to industry & competitors:
+22.7 Comparison to industry & competitors:

 Many of our service levels include a sustainability comparison analysis of up to ten companies nominated by you.
 These may be industry competitors or other peers of any size.
 We require only that you provide the company’s name and website.